iopipe/iopipe-js-trace/README.md

 Create marks and measures for arbitrary units of time.
 Measure latency of database calls, third party requests, or code blocks and visualize them in [IOpipe](https://iopipe.com)!

+Supports automatic tracing of functions using Node's native `http` and `https`, as well as `ioredis`.

 ## Requirements
 - Node >= `8.10.0`
 - NPM >= `6.9.0`